GAS-inno/MS_PowerPlatform/PowerAutomate_Desktop/README.md

 - **Regex-Based Data Parsing**: Uses regular expressions to identify and extract key invoice details.
 - **Cost Center Mapping**: Matches account names to their respective cost centers.
 - **Excel Integration**: Writes the processed data into an Excel file for easy access and analysis.

+## Current Limitations
+- At this stage, the automation consolidates all the PDF invoices into a single Excel file, making it easier to read.
+However, it does not yet write the data directly into the finance system.

+## Next Steps for Improvement
+- The next phase of this project will focus on enhancing the automation to input data automatically into the finance web system.
+This improvement will further streamline the process, reducing manual entry and increasing overall efficiency.

 ## **Project Structure**
 ```